Brooklyn Bruisers #1

 As for side characters, I’m really looking forward to this series!
 I wasn’t sure bout O’Doul at first but he quickly grew on me and I’m curious for more.
 I can’t wait for Nate’s story and I can already guess who his love interest will be.
 I also really want to see more of Silas.

-Content Note: references to past rape
+References to past rape

 Hockey player Leo Trevi has spent the last six years trying to do two things: get over the girl who broke his heart, and succeed in the NHL.
 But on the first day he’s called up to the newly franchised Brooklyn Bruisers, Leo gets checked on both sides, first by the team’s coach—who has a long simmering grudge, and then by the Bruisers’ sexy, icy publicist—his former girlfriend Georgia Worthington.